 With spinal cord stimulation, the small electrical pulses that are delivered prevent the nervous system from sending pain messages to the brain.
 This device functions similarly to a pacemaker.
 So, for this reason, some refer it to jokingly as a pacemaker for pain.

-The popularity of these neural modification devices has increased as more and more people are looking for an alternative to opiate pain medication.
+The popularity of these neural modification devices has increased as more and more people are looking for an alternative to schedule two drugs or opiate pain medication.
 They want pain relief, but they do not want the risk of addiction or the medical side effects that come from prescription drugs.

 One of the nice things about this procedure is that even though it is surgical, it comes with a trial period.
 If the implant does not produce the desired results, it can be removed in a simple and virtually painless procedure.